Lovelylavender4/Lovelylavender4/README.md

 **[![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Lovelylavender4)](https://github.com/Lovelylavender4)**

 ### **🌼Self introduction🌼**
-Hello, I am born in China in 2012.
+**Hello, I am born in China in 2012.
 I am a very friendly girl.
 At the end of 2020, I started to learn C ++, then, I learned C, C #, Lua, Python and some Java.
 C ++ is my favorite programming language.
 Although I am very young, I will try to learn!
 In the spare time, I will do some small project with what I will.
 I like to make friends with others, and I have my contact information below.
-You can call me for Feilulu.
+You can call me for Feilulu.If you want to join my organization, please continue to read**

+### **🎟️Join my organization**
+**My organization called Luoxue, which mainly develops some projects, you can use any language.
+If you want to join my organization, please contact me.
+Thank you**

 ### **🏖️Contact me🏖️**